kkinnear/lein-zprint/README.md

   the not terribly rigorous testing I've done, lumo is almost twice as fast as planck -- but I found the planck version perfectly usable before I implemented the lumo version.
-That said, I now use the lumo version.
-Both are easy to install and use, and I highly recommend both projects.
+That said, I now use the zprint-filter using the JVM, documented over in zprint itself, which is slightly faster than either.
+But both planck and lumo are are easy to install and use, and I highly recommend both projects

   2. Figure out where you want to put the script so that it is on your path.
 I put mine in ~/bin, for example, since that directory